riverbed/Riverbed-Community-Toolkit/201-instrument-java-spring-demo-app/README.md

 2. Grab **SaaS Analysis Server Host**, for example *agents.apm.myaccount.aternity.com* (IMPORTANT: Replace *agents* with *psockets*)
 3. Download the Aternity APM Java Agent, and unzip it in the directory with the `docker-compose.yml` file.

-### Configure the Aternity agent with your CustomerID & SaaS Analysis Server Host
+### Step 2: Get the docker-compose

-Download a local copy of the file [docker-compose.yml](docker-compose.yml), for example in the directory `Tech-Community/201-instrument-java-spring-demo-app`
+Download a local copy of the file [docker-compose.yml](docker-compose.yml), for example  [right-click here to download](https://raw.githubusercontent.com/Aternity/Tech-Community/main/201-instrument-java-spring-demo-app/docker-compose.yml) and save it in the directory `Tech-Community/201-instrument-java-spring-demo-app`

-In the [docker-compose.yml](docker-compose.yml), for each service, the auto-instrumentation configuration consist in few environment variables and a volume to mount the agent.
+In the [docker-compose.yml](docker-compose.yml), for each service, the auto-instrumentation configuration consists in few environment variables set with CustomerID and SaaS Analysis Server Host psockets endpoint, and a volume that mounts the agent.

 ```yaml
   cool-java-service: